Amangiri Resort: A Luxurious Retreat Awaits

 If Amangiri was dropped down into a barren world with nothing of interest anywhere close to it, it would still stand out for its almost absurd levels of luxury.
 But the surroundings are, of course, a major part of the appeal.
 You can knock out more than half a dozen world-class national parks or attractions in this part of the country with ease: Zion National Park, Bryce Canyon National Park and the Grand Canyon, for starters, along with Horseshoe Bend, Antelope Canyon, Grand Staircase-Escalante National Monument, and Lake Powell, to name a few others.
 Private tours and excursions — including helicopter and hot air balloon rides — can be booked through the concierge.

 For those who would rather not leave the property’s grounds — guilty — there are multiple daily, guided hiking sessions, with morning and afternoon departures taking guests through different routes to specific, notable sites across the property.
-And then there’s the standout activity at Amangiri: an intricate and intensive via ferrata network available exclusively as an amenity for guests.
+And then there’s the standout activity at Amangiri Resort: an intricate and intensive via ferrata network available exclusively as an amenity for guests.

 Via ferrate, or iron roads, are traditional Alpine paths that allow for safe passage through otherwise harrowing mountainous terrain with the use of installed iron rungs and cables.
-At Amangiri, a number of different trails have been designed that allow you to push your personal limits as far as you’d like.
+At Amangiri Resort, a number of different trails have been designed that allow you to push your personal limits as far as you’d like.
 There are sheer, vertical ascents, narrow suspended bridges dangling perilously above the valley floor, and staircases rising hundreds of feet into the sky from atop a hoodoo.
 The reward isn’t just the thrill and the exertion of conquering the trail you took, but of course the views from above, where you gain access to an unimpeded vantage point of the Colorado Plateau, even getting a glimpse of a number of the aforementioned national parks.

 Elsewhere, you can take part in the property’s Integrative Movement program, which aims to align your mind, body and soul with the help of courses that range from self defense with a Muay Thai instructor to private yoga and pilates sessions to personal training with a pro bodybuilder.
 There’s an on-site activity and attendant guru for everybody: resident musicians play during dinner and Navajo storytelling presentations are led by locals from the nearby reservation; there are also geology lectures, stargazing sessions and wildlife workshops.

-While there’s no shortage of adventure, Amangiri also offers a choose-your-own-adventure style of getaway that allows you to mix and match your amusements.
-You can dreamily drift off into a world of maximum relaxation and indulgence at the spa, where stone slab walls, candlelit halls and crackling fireplaces create the ambience of an ancient Egyptian temple or something out of Prometheus.
+While there’s no shortage of adventure, Amangiri Resort also offers a choose-your-own-adventure style of getaway that allows you to mix and match your amusements.
+You can dreamily drift off into a world of maximum relaxation and indulgence at the spa, where stone slab walls, candlelit halls and crackling fireplaces create the ambiance of an ancient Egyptian temple or something out of Prometheus.
 Even without ordering a treatment, you can still while away an hour or two of wellness in the sauna and steam rooms, or take an icy cold plunge bath that’ll force you to channel your inner meditative Zen.

 Or you might just want to lounge by the pool all day.
-Naturally heated to above 90 degrees, the iconic pool is wrapped around a jutting rock formation which was chosen as the center of the property, and fits so naturally that it could appear to be the now opened remnants of a slot canyon.
+Naturally heated to above 90 degrees, the iconic pool is wrapped around a jutting rock formation which was chosen as the center of the property and fits so naturally that it could appear to be the now-opened remnants of a slot canyon.
 That’s the evocative feel many of the property’s walkways are designed to evoke, a winding journey surrounded by rock, a setting inaccessible to those who don’t know the one way in or out.

 Wherever and however you’re indulging, a major part of the experience will be the hotel’s endless eats.
 Menus draw inspiration from Navajo ingredients and dishes as well as the American Southwest at large, with a la carte and multi-course meals alike inclusive with a stay.
 Order anything you want, anytime you want, from anywhere, and it’ll be promptly prepared and delivered.